An Innocent Man (film): Plot

 Jimmie is completely unprepared for prison life.
 Early in his term he sees his cellmate murdered with a screwdriver and set on fire in the prison yard.
 Later he has a run-in with the Black Guerrilla Family run by Jingles, who grabs his commissary purchases, daring him to resist.
 The gang beats Jimmie senseless and he spends several weeks recuperating.
 Jimmie knows he can't expect help from anyone, least of all the prison authorities, who punish him for not naming his assailants.
 Shrewd and respected long-term inmate Virgil Cane (F. Murray Abraham) tells him he needs to "take care of his problem" with Jingles, but Jimmie resists the pressure to kill as long as he can.
 After Jingles forces him to witness the gang rape of another inmate, Jimmie knows he has no choice but to act.

 Jimmie gets a plexiglas shank and stabs Jingles to death, with Virgil acting as lookout.
 The authorities know Jimmie did the killing, but since they can't prove it he spends three months in a windowless, subterranean solitary confinement cell.
 On being released he is treated as a minor hero for ridding the prison of Jingles.
 On the outside, Kate is causing trouble by pleading for a review of the case from anyone who might be able to help and is subsequently threatened by Parnell and Scalise.
 A visit with Fitzgerald goes nowhere, but when she angrily insults him, saying the two crooked cops are laughing at and insulting him, he's irritated and suspicious enough to confront Parnell and Scalise and demand that they leave her alone.

 Before Jimmie is paroled after three years served, Virgil suggests to him that he should take advantage of his prison contacts to get even with the detectives who framed him.
 But Jimmie just wants to regain his life on the outside and joyfully reunites with Kate.
 Prison life has hardened him and he warns Kate that in some ways she no longer knows him.
-When he comes home to find Scalaise and Parnell in his living room, threatening him and Kate, Jimmie realises their lives will never be their own while the detectives continue to hound them.
+When Parnell and Scalise come to his home and threaten to frame him again if he doesn't do as they say, Jimmie realises their lives will never be their own while the detectives continue to hound them.
 Jimmie hates his wife being dragged into this violent world but she insists that she does know him as a good man who is only doing what he must.
 Kate visits Virgil in prison and asks for his help in getting evidence on the corrupt cops that the police can't ignore.